-Poorman and older at St. Joseph's Lake beach from 5 to 7 p.m., will include free food, entertainment and a cash bar.
-As students listen to the beach tunes provided by the DJ, they can also enjoy the pig roast, kabobs and other foods and beverages, but students will have to pay for margaritas and beer.
-"It may not be the Atlantic Ocean out there, but it's a unique venue as opposed to a LaFortune Ballroom," said senior class president Matt Smith.
-Inspired by the Jimmy Buffet song of the same name, Margaritaville is one of the class-sponsored events backed by new funding from the Office of Student Affairs to encourage the creation of more student events.
-The sophomore and junior classes have also received \$5,000, and the sophomore class is using its allocation to partially sponsor Thursday evening's Spiritual Blast concert with Christian rock singer Bebo Norman at Stepan Center.
-"Classes "It may not be the ought to be enabled to Atlantic Ocean out there, have some but it's a unique venue as other social opposed to LaFortune programs than they have in the past," said Father Mark senior class president Poorman, vice president for Student Affairs.
+Poorman at St. Joseph's Lake beach from 5 to 7 p.m., will include free food, entertainment and a As students listen to the beach tunes provided by the DJ, they can also enjoy the pig roast, kabobs and other foods and beverages, but students will have to pay for margaritas and beer.
+"It may not be the Atlantic Ocean out there, but it's a unique venue as opposed to a LaFortune Ballroom," said senior class president Matt Inspired by the Jimmy Buffet song of the same name, Margaritaville is one of the class-sponsored events backed by new funding from the Office of Student Affairs to encourage the creation of more student events.
+The sophomore and junior classes have also received \$5,000, and the sophomore class is using its allocation to partially sponsor Thursday evening's Spiritual rock singer Bebo Norman at dances, restricted student tail-Stepan Center.
+'Classes ought to be enabled to have some other social programs than they have in the past," said Father Mark Poorman, vice president for Student Affairs.
 Though previous senior class councils have sponsored events with alcohol at the Alumni-Senior Club, the mixture of alcohol and a Margaritaville theme by the lake was new, senior class officers said.
-"We were trying to make events that we ourselves would really want to go to," Smith said, adding that he worked with the Office of Risk Management and Safety, Notre Dame Security/Police, RecSports and Catering by Design.
-Poorman said he was "cautiously optimistic" when the officers approached him in April with their Margaritaville proposal.
-During that time, the campus was bracing itself following Poorman's announcement of the current alcohol policy that banned in-hall dances, restricted student tailgating and eliminated hard alcohol in the dorms.
+We were trying to make events that we ourselves would really want to go to," Smith said, adding that he worked with the Office of Risk Management and Safety, Notre Security/Police.
+Dame RecSports and Catering by Poorman said he was "cautiously optimistic" when the officers approached him in April with their Margaritaville proposal.
+During that time, the campus was bracing itself following Poorman's announcement of the current alcohol Blast concert with Christian policy that banned in-hall gating and eliminated hard alcohol in the dorms.
 Now that the new policy is in effect, Poorman said the senior class e v e n t sounded feasible.